-Course Student Learning How students will practice each How student achievement of each outcome will be assessed Outcomes outcome in this Course in this Course Students will expand their Students will receive assigned textbook Clicker questions will be used to understanding of the structure and readings and lecture preparation collect students' responses and to function of cells and their assignments.
+Course Student Learning Outcomes How students will practice each How student achievement of Outcomes outcome in this Course each outcome will be assessed in this Course Students will expand their Students will receive assigned textbook Clicker questions will be used to understanding of the structure and readings and lecture preparation collect students' responses and to function of cells and their assignments.
 In-class exercises will review grade in-class quizzes. structures and organelles. chapter content.
 Students will apply cellular In-classes exercises will include application Clicker questions will used to assess concepts to their role in the problems and case studies. problems and case studies. physiology of living organisms.
-Students will evaluate publications Read and discuss articles as part of the Exam questions will include problems in cell biology. lecture and laboratory work. associated with the publications reviewed in class.
-Students will employ basic Laboratory exercises will provide an Graded laboratory work and written laboratory techniques to analyze overview of basic skills and hands-on use lab reports will be components of the cell structure and function. of equipment used in cell biology lab grade. research.
-Students will apply basic lab Student teams will use the laboratory skills Graded project design worksheets and techniques to develop experiments to design laboratory experiments, data analysis will be components of about cell structure and function. including a small independent project. the lab grade.

-Students will be able to analyze data associated with the laboratory Laboratory exercise will provide data for analysis.
-Graphs will be graded as part of the written lab reports. exercises.
+Students will evaluate publications in cell biology.
+Read and discuss articles as part of the lecture and laboratory work.
+Exam questions will include problems associated with the publications reviewed in class.
+Students will employ basic laboratory techniques to analyze cell structure and function.
+Laboratory exercises will provide an overview of basic skills and hands-on use of equipment used in cell biology research.
+Graded laboratory work and written lab reports will be components of the lab grade.
+Students will apply basic lab techniques to develop experiments about cell structure and function.
+Students will be able to analyze data associated with the laboratory exercises.
+Student teams will use the laboratory skills to design laboratory experiments, including a small independent project.
+Laboratory exercise will provide data for analysis.
+Graded project design worksheets and data analysis will be components of the lab grade.
+Graphs will be graded as part of the written lab reports.
 Students will enhance their writing skills and strategies, especially as they apply to scientific writing.
 Four written assignments will require draft and revision of the student's writing.
 The student will also write short statements in the laboratory exercises, and provide short written answers on exams.
 Written assignments, laboratory work, and written portions of the exams will comprise over 50% of the graded course material.